Am I sure human beings are herd animals? What I am sure of is that human beings do not fit the description that is almost universally given to them.

 Economics adds that people act independently on the basis of full and relevant information.
 People have rational preferences among outcomes.
 People are naturally industrious and prefer work to being idle.
 These are the most basic and prevalent assumptions made in the study of economics.

 I am telling you that if people really had the positive attributes ascribed to them, the country and the world would look a lot different than it does today.
-I start by stating that the basic assumptions we start with are all completely wrong so there is not a way to get good results from a mainstream economist.
+I start by stating that the basic assumptions we start with are completely wrong so there is not a way to get good results from a mainstream economist.

-If we change these assumptions so that they are realistic, we would get the exact look the world has to it.
+If we change these assumptions so that they are realistic, we get the exact look the world has to it.
 How do we change these time honored assumptions?
 It is easy.
 Discard all of life’s euphemisms.
 They are an insurmountable handicap when studying human behavior.
 Then watch groups of humans from whole countries to graduating classes and clearly see that people hardly ever act independently and usually have no relevant information.
 Work is a second choice.

 In the 50,000 years of history we know about, there has never been a society with evidence that human beings have such wonderful characteristics.
 In fact, when in groups, their behavior is about the same as other animals which live in herds.